jaspector

 State building permit required for new buildings, alterations, additions, repairs, and installations.
 See exemptions for farm/ranch buildings and other categories.

-Typical processing time is State plan review average 3 weeks; County zoning compliance processing time varies.
+Building permit processing times in unincorporated Beaverhead County, MT typically run State plan review average 3 weeks; County zoning compliance processing time varies.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Beaverhead County, MT.
 The following work is generally exempt: Farm and ranch buildings (state law exemption); Mining buildings on mining property; Petroleum refineries and pulp and paper mills (except office and shop buildings); Residential buildings containing less than five dwelling units (except when serving transient guests); Private garages and private storage buildings used for owner's own use (not part of commercial enterprise).
 Note: County zoning compliance may still be required even for exempt work.
 Floodplain permits may be required separately via Montana DNRC.
 Contact county planning to confirm.
+When in doubt, confirm with the local building department before starting work.